Australia to make Google and Facebook pay for news content

 But the parties couldn’t agree on “this key issue of payment for content,” Frydenberg said.

+Google said said it had engaged with more than 25 Australian publishers to get their input on a voluntary code.

+“We have sought to work constructively with industry, the ACCC and government to develop a code of conduct, and we will continue to do so in the revised process set out by the government today,” a Google statement said.

-Google was netting 47% of online advertising spending excluding classified ads in Australia, and Facebook was claiming 24%, he said.
+Frydenberg said Google was netting 47% of online advertising spending excluding classified ads in Australia, and Facebook was claiming 24%.

-Google and Facebook did not immediately respond to a request for comment.

 Media companies have stopped printing dozens of newspaper mastheads across Australia because the pandemic shutdown has caused advertisers to stop spending.